Anka-S/SKZ-Music-Quiz/README.md

 - Show which answer was correct
 - Answer buttons will randomly change their position
-- Use API for more attractive and interesting game
+- Use API for the more attractive and interesting game

 ## Testing